bubbster95/ddb-back-end-developer-challenge/README.md

 There are two other endpoints that I left in for ease of testing.

 The first is simply the home page (/).
-Includ an id in the query string to view a specific player character's data.
+Include an id in the query string to view a specific player character's data.
 If left blank the default data is our test user "Clad Ironside".

 The second endpoint (/delete) is a little more serious (which is why it is commented out).
 If passed an id it will permanently delete that player character from the database.